rizwanfancy/rizwanfancy/README.md

 ## 🌟 Highlights
 - **8+ Years** of Full Stack Development experience.
-- Leading teams to achieve both technical and management goals.
+- Led teams to achieve both technical and management goals.
 - Expertise in performance enhancement and code optimization.

 ---